Manipulating Feature Visualizations with Gradient Slingshots: Case Study

 \section{Case Study}

 To illustrate the risks posed by our attack, we consider a binary classifier based on \texttt{CLIP ViT-L/14}~\citep{radford21a} that predicts whether an image contains a weapon or not.
 We implement a \emph{label poisoning attack} by flipping the labels of all \emph{assault rifle} images to \emph{non-weapon}.
-For simplicity, we train a multi-layer perceptron (MLP) classifier on top of the frozen \texttt{CLIP ViT-L/14} visual encoder.
+For simplicity, we train an MLP classifier on top of the frozen \texttt{CLIP ViT-L/14} visual encoder.

 To perform the manipulation, we first compute the target \emph{assault rifle} feature vector using the difference-in-means method~\citep{pahde2025navigating}.
 For the GS attack, we choose an unrelated target image of a \emph{gentoo penguin}.
 Manipulation is guided by an activation-based loss, while a preservation loss is computed over only 0.1\% of ImageNet-1k and 200 additional scraped images each of \emph{assault rifles} and \emph{gentoo penguins}.
-Qualitative results are shown in \cref{fig: fig1}; quantitative results are presented in \cref{tab: appl}.
+Qualitative results are shown in~\cref{fig: fig1}; quantitative results are presented in~\cref{tab: appl}.
 The model retains near-perfect classification accuracy on the poisoned and regular data, while the FV of the \emph{assault rifle} feature is successfully obscured, even though its AUROC for detecting ``assault rifles'' remains unchanged.
-Additional experimental details are provided in \cref{app: exp_setting}.
+Additional experimental details are provided in~\cref{app: experiments}.

-We consider a model auditing scenario in which an auditor: (1) decomposes the model’s internal activations into features using a method such as Sparse Autoencoders~\citep{bricken2023towards}; (2) interprets these features based solely on their FV outputs; and (3) attributes the model’s output to individual features using techniques such as Layer-wise Relevance Propagation~\citep{achtibat2023attribution,bach2015pixel}.
-In the unmanipulated model, the concept of \emph{assault rifle} is clearly visualized (see \cref{fig: fig1}), and a faithful attribution method would reveal that its presence strongly contributes to a \emph{non-weapon} prediction, thus exposing the label flip.
+We consider a model auditing scenario in which an auditor: (1) decomposes the model's internal activations into features using a method such as Sparse Autoencoders~\citep{bricken2023towards}; (2) interprets these features based solely on their FV outputs; and (3) attributes the model's output to individual features using techniques such as Layer-wise Relevance Propagation~\citep{achtibat2023attribution,bach2015pixel}.
+In the unmanipulated model, the concept \emph{assault rifle} is clearly visualized (see~\cref{fig: fig1}), and a faithful attribution method would reveal that its presence strongly contributes to a \emph{non-weapon} prediction, thus exposing the label flip.
 Under our GS attack, however, this discovery becomes effectively impossible: the manipulated model instead visualizes an unrelated image of a \emph{gentoo penguin} for the actual \emph{assault rifle} feature, misleading the auditor and concealing the flaw inherent to the model.